 Step 4: Heat the Oil

-Step 5: Fry to Perfection
+Step 5: Fry the Crab Cakes

 Step 6: Assemble Your Sliders